SimY4/SimY4/content/posts/002-monads-explained.md

                (using Category[FromCat], Category[ToCat]): ToCat[F[A], F[B]]
 ```

-Obviously, if we can map one category to another we can also map one category to itself.
+If we can map one category to another we can also map one category to itself.
 In this case, we call our functor an endofunctor ('endo' means the same).
-Most of the time when we use functors in Scala or Haskell we actually deal with endofunctors.
+Most of the time when we use functors in Scala or Haskell we are actually dealing with endofunctors.

 ```scala
 trait EndoFunctor[F[_]] extends Functor[F]: